The Friends of the Finland Community’s Mission is to help make Finland and its surrounding area an inviting and vibrant place by:

 - Strong partnerships between people and organizations foster shared vision, action and collective impact

 Who We Are

-We are the only entity in the Northern Lake County area providing space for youth, senior citizens, community groups, events, rental space, small business support and incubation, community education classes, advocacy services for survivors of sexual assault and domestic abuse, community recreation, free wi-fi internet, public computers, trail maps and information, all in one location!
+We are a non-profit entity in the Northern Lake County area providing space for youth, senior citizens, community groups, events, rentals, small business support and incubation, community education classes, social programs, community recreation, free wi-fi internet, public computers, trail maps and information, all in one location!

 A Bit of History

-Friends of the Finland Community was formed after the creation of the Crystal Bay Comprehensive Community Plan.
-A group of citizens realized that the formation of a nonprofit such as the Friends could help carry on the momentum started by the Comprehensive planning process and work towards making the community’s vision a reality.
+FoF was formed after the creation of the Crystal Bay Comprehensive Community Plan.
+A group of citizens realized that the formation of a nonprofit such as the FoF could help carry on the momentum started by the Comprehensive planning process and work towards making the community’s vision a reality.

 A board was created and the first meeting was held in March of 2007 to incorporate.
 We then applied to become a nonprofit organization under section 501(c)3 of the Internal Revenue Code.
 We received our official nonprofit status in April of 2008.